French parliament adopts softer law against plant shutdowns

-Socialist President Francois Hollande had championed a tougher version which foresaw fines of up to $1,900 (1,113 pounds) per worker for companies that failed to exhaust all options to find an acquirer.
+Socialist President Francois Hollande had championed a tougher version which foresaw fines of up to $1,900 per worker for companies that failed to exhaust all options to find an acquirer.

 But a top court struck down that version of the law in March, in a setback for a president who had promised blue collar voters during his 2012 presidential campaign that he would crack down on firms that shutter plants deemed economically viable.